mariacherifa/mariacherifa.github.io/_posts/2026-05-29-DPO-safety-FT.md

 \varepsilon
 $$

 controls the strength of the safety requirement.
-A smaller value of (\varepsilon) means that the model is allowed to put less probability mass on unsafe responses.
+A smaller value of $\varepsilon$ means that the model is allowed to put less probability mass on unsafe responses.

 As usual in constrained optimization, we can pass from the constrained problem to a regularized objective.
 Introducing a multiplier